 When we talk about tracks in a massage chair, we are referring to the rails/tracks that the rollers use to deliver your massage.
-In a mechanical massage chair the rollers run along their designated track in order to massage your body.
+In a mechanical massage chair, the rollers run along their designated track in order to massage your body.
 It is the shape and length of the track that impacts on what sort of massage you receive, hence why it is important to have this information available when purchasing a massage chair.

-So exactly as it looks the S-track follows the curvature (sinusoidal shape) of your spine when delivering the massage.
+The S-track follows the curvature (sinusoidal shape) of your spine when delivering the massage.
 The rollers run along this S-track ensuring that each aspect of your spine from the neck through to your lower back is massaged.
 Starting from the neck the rollers travel vertically and laterally, moving forward and backwards as it accommodates your spinal alignment.

 The L-track is basically an extension of the S-track that allows the massage to cover an extended area.
 Unlike the S-track that generally stops at your buttocks, the L-track extends through to your hamstrings allowing for a more thorough massage.
 If you suffer from sciatica or similar conditions then the L-track would essentially be your choice.

-SL – Track
+SL Track in massage chairs